-If pulp tissue is left behind, your tooth will remain sensitive to hot and cold food and drinks, and if the bacteria cause an infection, the tooth will be sensitive to pressure.
-In either case, you’ll experience pain.
+If pulp tissue is left behind, your tooth will remain sensitive to hot and cold food and drinks.

 5. Damage to the Surrounding Tissue

-During the root canal, tissue damage can occur if bacteria is accidentally injected into the surrounding tissue during instrumentation, if too much filling material is used and flows past the tip of the root, or if the instrument used to clean the inside of the tooth slips beyond the root tip and pokes into the tissue below.
+During the procedure, tissue damage can occur if the instrument used to clean the inside of the tooth slips beyond the root tip, poking the tissue below.

-• If the pain is as a result of inflammation after the procedure, no need to worry as the pain would resolve after some days.
-Your dentist will prescribe analgesics to take care of the pain.
+- If the pain is a result of inflammation after the procedure, no need to worry as the pain would resolve after some days.
+Your dentist will prescribe painkillers to take care of the pain.

-• If the pain is a result of infection due to bacteria still present in the canal, the problem should resolve itself once your immune system attacks and kills the bacteria.
-If the problem persists, your doctor or dentist may recommend antibiotics and analgesics.
+- If the pain is a result of infection due to bacteria still present in the canal, the problem should resolve itself once your immune system attacks and kills the bacteria.
+If the problem persists, your doctor or dentist may recommend antibiotics and painkillers.

-• If the pain is due to infection of the surrounding bone, antibiotics and analgesics will help relieve the pain and heal the infection.
+- If the pain is due to an infection of the surrounding bone, antibiotics and analgesics will help relieve the pain and heal the infection.

 Home Remedies for Pain Management

-• Taking care of your teeth by brushing twice daily and flossing once a day.
+- Take care of your teeth by brushing twice daily and flossing once a day.